 Pres House Council primarily invites you to go deep with God and neighbor.
 Through the regular sharing of our lives with one another—our passions, our questions, our joys, our wounds, our challenges—we inspire our community to bear witness to the radical grace of Christ not only at Pres House, but in all the spaces of our lives.

-Monthly Council meetings on Sundays, 1:00-3:00 PM: Exact dates TBA; we meet 1x/month September through May.
+Monthly Council meetings on Sundays, 1:00-3:00 PM: Exact dates TBA; we meet once a month, September through May.

 Major: B.S., Agricultural Business Management